pvasek/latestbuild/README.md

 The build needs to be a publicly available.

+The `artifactName` can be either full or partial ending with `*`.
+In that case, only the beginning of the name has to match.

+Examples:

+- full: `sourcekit-lsp-vscode-dev.vsix`
+- partial: `sourcekit-lsp-vscode-*`

 In case it fails because of wrong request (wrong company/project/build definition/artifact name) it returns 412 together with json response:

 ```json